The Nest

 Many people will do whatever it takes to make their exes suffer or delay divorce finalization.
 This includes delaying the sale of a home by making it hard to do walkthroughs or even refusing to aid real estate agents.

-How to sell your house during a divorce under these conditions?
-You must consult your divorce attorney if you feel your soon-to-be-ex is doing this.
-You need to bring your good real estate agent into the loop.
+How do you sell your house during a divorce under these conditions?
+You must consult your divorce attorney if your soon-to-be-ex is doing this.
+You need to bring your suitable real estate agent into the loop.

 3. The Ex Marks the Spot

-Do I Have To Alert The HOA that I Want To Sell during a divorce?
+Do I Have to Alert the HOA I Want to Sell During a Divorce?

 It depends on the type of housing that you currently live in.
 Most of the time, you do not have to explain to the HOA why you are selling.
-If you have a condo, it may not even be legal to require to disclose.
+If you have a condo, it may be legal to require disclosure.
 However, you may still want to do that to ensure you have all the documents potential buyers wish.

 Can HOAs Refuse A Sale Offer You Get During A Divorce?

 While you may be in a rush to get the condo or co-op sold, there can be stumbling blocks in your way.
-One of those is that you may not be allowed to sell your home during a divorce to specific buyers, especially not real estate developers.
+One of those is that you may not be allowed to sell your home to specific buyers, especially not real estate developers, during a divorce.

 If domestic violence is a crucial reason for the divorce, talk to your attorney and notify the HOA.
-There may be specific resources and rights that are at your disposal.
+There may be specific resources and rights at your disposal.

 Can You Make A Short Sale On A Condo Or Co-Op During A Divorce?

 Can I sell my house during a divorce via a short sale?
-Once in a blue moon, you will hear about short sales being made to further the divorce process.
-However, this isn’t usually something that condos and co-ops will allow.
+You may hear about short sales being made to further the divorce process once in a blue moon.
+However, condos and co-ops don’t usually allow this.

 Your best option is to ask the HOA what they will allow and discuss the matter.
 This may require some legal string-pulling to push through.